jundalisay/superb/content/en/research/kepler/harmony/book-1/part-26.md

 we shall compare the line that is found, which of itself is of the eighth degree,^"* with lines of the fourth degree.

-For in this way two lines of the fourth degree (as defined in section XV) together formed an area, from which, when it is cast into the form of a square, there emerged [as the side of the square] a line called a Medial: so the two lines, the Whole and one part, form, by subtrac­ tion, the other part, or the two parts, by addition, form the whole.
+In this way, 2 lines of the fourth degree (as defined in Section 15) together formed an area, from which, when it is cast into the form of a square, there emerged [as the side of the square] a line called a Medial: so the two lines, the Whole and one part, form, by subtraction, the other part, or the two parts, by addition, form the whole.

 In the former case, the constituent lines were commensurable with one another only in square: in the latter, in place of commensurability, we have identity of proportion between whole and parts.

-In the former case the similarity of proportion was between the smaller [part] and the line to be formed [i.e. the difference], and between the line to be formed and the greater [part]; in the latter case there is also a simi­ larity of proportion between the two lines to be formed, and between one of them and the proposed whole line [i.e. the sum], for subtrac­ tion, while for addition [the proportion is] between one of the lines to be formed, and the proposed line, and the other line to be formed.
+In the former case the similarity of proportion was between the smaller [part] and the line to be formed [i.e. the difference], and between the line to be formed and the greater [part]; in the latter case there is also a similarity of proportion between the two lines to be formed, and between one of them and the proposed whole line [i.e. the sum], for subtraction, while for addition [the proportion is] between one of the lines to be formed, and the proposed line, and the other line to be formed.

 So, in the former case, given two [lines], a Rectangle was given equal to the square of the line that was to be formed, and thus the area [entered into the question] before the line [i.e. the side of the square]: in the latter case, on the contrary, having made the two [lines] that were to be made, there then follows the equality between the Rectangle of the extreme [lines] and the square of the Mean one, by Euclid VI.17 and 11.11.4'^

 In the former case the straight lines that make the area had squares commensurable with the square of the proposed Line: in the latter, from Euclid VL30 we know that we must take a square, commensu­ rable with the square of the proposed line, nam ely! times it, and from the side of this square we must subtract half the proposed line, so that there remains the required part of the proposed line; and when